-Twin parents, ready to potty train?
-Learn all about potty training twins, from when to start, how to prepare, and what to do when one twin isn’t ready.
+Ready to potty train twins?
+Learn about potty training twins, from when to start, how to prepare, and what to do when one twin isn’t ready.

 Few things felt as glorious as the day I was finally able to toss the changing pad and covers away for good.

-My twins no longer wear diapers during the day.
-I can’t even remember the last time I bought baby wipes.
+By then, my twins longer wore diapers during the day.
+I couldn’t even remember the last time I bought baby wipes.

 You may even have been fielding questions from family and friends who ask whether your twins should be potty trained “by now.”
 And with two toddlers to contend with, typical potty training advice for singletons may not always cut it.